 How to Use Keywords in On-Page Optimization

-The OnPage area is about making it clear to the search engine that a certain page is about a certain keyword group and it provides enough function for satisfying the user-intent.
+The OnPage area is about making it clear to the search engine that a certain page is about a certain keyword group and it provides enough function for satisfying the user intent.
 The goal is to make this particular page rank as well as possible for this keyword group.
 Positive methods to accomplish this are the labeling of the page using the meta tags or alt tags for images.
 The keyword and its synonyms can be placed within these tags.
-Also, using TF-IDF Queries will help for targeting a wide range of keywords for a specific intent and topic.
+Also, using TF-IDF Queries will help in targeting a wide range of keywords for a specific intent and topic.

 The main content is decisive for the assignment of a web page to a keyword.
 The keyword and its variants should be present on the web page in a natural way without any kind of manipulation.
 The content must offer the user added and unique value, which in the ideal case is original, and therefore cannot be found on other domains.
 Therefore, the thematic environment of the keyword must also be considered.
 Google can very well decide whether a page “only” offers general information or in-depth, interesting content.
 Beware of keyword stuffing or cloaking: these methods are considered blackhat and are punished by Google.